Selected Quotations from 1830-1865

 • Stephan Dodson Ramseur, future Confederate general, writing from West Point (where he was a cadet) to a friend in the wake of the 1856 election: "...Slavery, the very source of our existence, the greatest blessing both for Master & Slave that could have been bestowed upon us."
 The full letter is on this website, here.

-• Albert Gallatin Brown, U.S. Senator from Mississippi, speaking with regard to the several filibuster expeditions to Central America: "I want Cuba . . .
+• Albert Gallatin Brown, U.S. Senator from Mississippi, speaking on Spt.
+11, 1858, with regard to the several filibuster expeditions to Central America: "I want Cuba . . .
 I want Tamaulipas, Potosi, and one or two other Mexican States; and I want them all for the same reason -- for the planting and spreading of slavery."
 [Battle Cry of Freedom, p.
-106.]
+106; full speech given on this website, here]

-• Brown, again, December 27, 1860: "Mr. President, it seems to me that northern Senators most pertinaciously overlook the main point at issue between the two sections of our Confederacy.
+• Brown, yet again, December 27, 1860: "Mr. President, it seems to me that northern Senators most pertinaciously overlook the main point at issue between the two sections of our Confederacy.
 We claim that there is property in slaves, and they deny it.
 Until we shall settle, upon some basis, that point of controversy, it is idle to talk of going any further."
 [Quote taken from The Congressional Globe, 36th Cong., 2nd Sess., p.
 201.]

 • Richard Thompson Archer (Mississippi planter): "The South is invaded.
 It is time for all patriots to be united, to be under military organization, to be advancing to the conflict determined to live or die in defence of the God given right to own the African"---letter to the Vicksburg Sun, Dec.
 8, 1859.